 mainboard-listed OKH Global Ltd.

-- Clean energy - The micro-grid test-bed incorporates clean and renewable energy sources such as solar PV technology.
+- Cleaner energy - The Micro-grid Test-bed incorporates clean and renewable energy sources such as solar PV technology.

-- Cost-competitive electricity - Electricity is provided by the consortium at a competitive price of $0.80 per kWh that is lower than what end-users paid when they used their own diesel generators.
-Any changes to the prices require EMA's approval.
+- Cost-competitive electricity - Electricity is provided by the consortium at a competitive price of $0.80 per kWh.
+This is lower than what end-users paid using their own diesel generators.

 Back to Top